Banner

 Why School Districts Need Cybersecurity

-Simply put, students are more online than ever before.
+Simply put, students are online more than ever before.
 Whether it be for homework, talking to classmates, or contacting teachers, American youth rely on technology in nearly every aspect of the learning experience.
 Unfortunately, cybercriminals have taken notice.

 Per the Cybersecurity and Infrastructure Security Agency (CISA), the average school district experiences at least one cyber incident per school day.
 Worse yet, CISA reported in 2023 that K-12 cyber attacks tripled during the COVID-19 pandemic.
 In other words, the problem is only getting worse.